-Forage utilization levels by wild horses on rangelands within the HMA increase as the population increases.
-The potential for loss of key forage species also increases as the amount of sustainable forage is depleted through higher levels of use.
-Drought events over the past ten years have shown the effects of limited resources for wild horses through body condition and range condition.
-Areas inside and outside the HMA are experiencing increased use on forage species and resources by wild horses as they expanded outside the HMAs.
+Utilization levels on the rangelands within the HMA have shown increases as the wild horse population has increased (see Table 4).
+During this time of utilization increase throughout the HMA, authorized livestock numbers and AUMs remained the same.
+Potential for loss of key forage species has increased as the amount of sustainable forage is depleted through higher levels of use by horses.
+2020 is experiencing drought conditions during the critical growing season for plant species.
+Drought events over the past ten years have limited available resources for wild horses, which has resulted in impacts to horse body condition and range condition.
+Areas outside and inside the HMA are experiencing increased un-allotted use on forage species and resources by wild horses which have expanded outside the HMA.

-Wild horses within the Confusion HMA are currently in thin to moderate body class conditions or a body condition score (BCS) class 3-5 on the Henneke BCS chart.
-The wild horses are very flighty horses and are easily startled.
-When startled they tend to run for several miles before stopping.
-These horses are difficult to find because they leave as soon as they hear vehicles approaching and they often can hear a vehicle up to two or three miles away (based of observation).
-Monitoring indicates that wild horses have moved and are residing outside the Confusion HMA boundaries.
+Wild horses within the Swasey HMA are currently in thin to moderate body class conditions or a body condition score (BCS) class 3-5 on the Henneke BCS chart with a few very thin or BCS 2.
+Increased utilization levels have been observed within key areas, which adversely impacts range health and inhibits recovery of the native vegetative communities in these key areas (see Table 4).
+Monitoring also indicates that wild horses have moved and are residing outside the Swasey HMA boundaries.